Obamacare’s 80/20 rule; Is this responsible for the increases in healthcare costs we have seen since its inception?

 So – if this is new to you – here is a simple lesson that will cement your views about the negative value of insurers in U.S. health reform.

 Hard knocks for integrative care advocates: insurers are not aligned

 First, context.
-Many of us have a belief that whole person, natural therapeutics would cost less and have beneficial effects on systems economics.
-Holistic, integrative and naturopathic medical doctors, chiropractors, acupuncturists and others readily speak of patients getting off drugs or not needing pharma and thus avoiding significant adverse effects.
-Other patients forego costly tests, procedures and surgeries.
+Many of us have a belief that the whole person, natural therapeutics would cost less and have beneficial effects on systems economics.
+Holistic, integrative, and naturopathic medical doctors, chiropractors, acupuncturists, and others readily speak of patients getting off drugs or not needing pharma and thus avoiding significant adverse effects.
+Other patients forego costly tests, procedures, and surgeries.
 Imparting self-care principles reasonably might contribute to long-term cost reductions.
 Won”™t an empowered patient be less likely to need a doctor, or run to the ER?